 Whether playing sports or playing a game of tag outside, daily physical activity helps keep children healthy and happy.
 In children with asthma, however, exercise can make breathing more difficult and possibly trigger an asthma attack.

 Help your child stay active by understanding what you can do to help prevent symptoms of asthma during exercise.

 How does exercise trigger asthma?

-Though exercise does not cause asthma, changes in how we breathe during strenuous activity can affect those with asthma.
+Exercise does not cause asthma.
+However, different types of breathing or how kids breathe during strenuous activity can affect kids with asthma.
 Usually, we breathe in through our nose.
 The nose warms air and adds moisture before the air travels to our lungs.

 When we exercise, however, we often breathe through our mouths.
 Air that comes in through the mouth may be colder and drier.
 In some people, this air irritates the lining of the airways, causing them to constrict and narrow – making breathing difficult.

 Symptoms may begin during exercise, however, for many, they worsen 5-10 minutes after stopping exercise and usually lessen in 20-30 minutes.
 Although there can be some symptoms later, they are usually milder.
-It is important to know the difference between being out of condition and having asthma symptoms because of the change in breathing.
+It is important to know the difference between being out of condition and experiencing asthma symptoms.

 Asthma symptoms might include: